 Additionally, Messrs.
-Rady, Chamberlain and Barton served as directors of American Assets, Inc. in 2012 and have been appointed by American Assets, Inc.'s stockholders to serve as directors of American Assets, Inc. in 2013.
-In 2012, Mr. Barton received a \$50,000 payment from American Assets, Inc. for extraordinary services provided to American Assets, Inc. in connection with successful litigation.
+Rady, Chamberlain and Barton served as directors of American Assets, Inc. in 2013 and have been appointed by American Assets, Inc. is stockholders to serve as directors of American Assets, Inc. in 2014.

 Equity Incentive Award Plan

 In connection with the Formation Transactions, we adopted a cash and equity-based incentive award plan for our directors, officers, employees and consultants.
 The material terms of such award plan are described above under "- Compensation Discussion and Analysis - Elements of Executive Officer Compensation."